JingYangFeng/TestDatabase/README.txt

 All instances of users will appear on the page, even newly added ones, without refresh

+## Finding User information(from root folder):
+    cd ./backend/schema/schema.js
+    you will find "Const UserType" which lists all user information

+# for more specifics and documentation
+    cd ./backend/models/user.js

 For further questions, message Jason Feng on Slack